chitraflorid/bfe-dev-js-problems/README.md

 # bfe-dev-js-problems
-practicing  problems and  questions for Front End from bfe.dev site
+Solutions for FE / JS problems and questions from bfe.dev.